archanpaul/medium-flutter_with_go/readme.md

 ~$ cd ~/workspace/flutter_gonative_app
 ```

-When you run this default app from your favorite IDE you should be able to see the familiar app with stateful widget containing the floating button which updates counter value on click.
+When you run this default app from your favorite IDE you should be able to see the familiar app with stateful widget containing the floating-button.
+On clicking the floating-button the counter value get updated and shown in UI.

-We will be adding functionality in _incrementCounter().
-The default app's _incrementCounter() which look like following :
+In the default app, the counter is updated in _incrementCounter()

 ```dart
   void _incrementCounter() {